 If the student's attendance does not improve after these steps are taken, the student is referred to SARB.

-SARB meets on Wednesdays at the Tucker Administrative Offices,
+SARB meets on Thursdays at the Tucker Administrative Offices,

 2221 Argonne Ave, Long Beach to work with parents and students to re-engage students back in school and to solve attendance problems.